maddestlabs/mlmatrix/README.md

 # MLMatrix
-MLMatrix is almost like cmatrix, but with ML instead of C. Made with [Nim](https://nim-lang.org/).
+MLMatrix is almost like cmatrix, but made in [Nim](https://nim-lang.org/) with lots of help from ML (Machine Learning, or AI).

 Example of MLMatrix in Windows Terminal using [Apocalypse CRT](https://github.com/maddestlabs/apocalypse-crt) shader:
 [![Apocalypse CRT in Windows Terminal](https://raw.githubusercontent.com/maddestlabs/apocalypse-crt/refs/heads/main/screenshots/apocalypse-crt-mlmatrix.jpg 'Apocalypse CRT')](https://youtu.be/ajy2HMS3IYE)